 The snake will release the prey, but only slightly, and bite down again in a (hopefully) more favorable position.
 It will continue with this until the snake is biting the prey by its head rather than anywhere else.

 Can a Snake Choke on a Mouse?

-But it’s when the snake is eating that the glottis really shines.
-The snake will poke their glottis out from the side of its mouth when eating a big meal.
-If you don’t know what it is, you may mistake it for its tongue.
+But it’s when the snake is eating its rodent meal that the glottis comes in particularly handy.
+The snake will poke its glottis out from the side of its mouth when eating a big meal.
+The snake can continue breathing even when eating a large meal, or eating a meal for a long time.